Reading Time: 6 minutes

 • Larvae: Active feeders for 2–5 weeks, depending on temperature and food availability.

-• Pupation: Occurs in the food mass and lasts about 1 week.
+• Pupation: Occurs on the food and lasts about 1 week.

 • Adults: Live 6–10 months, sometimes longer.
-Adults continue feeding but also spread infestations.
+This is enough to spread the infeastation.
+The Adults continue eat the foods.

 Optimal Conditions:

-• Can survive at lower temperatures but reproduction slows.
+• They can survive at lower temperatures but reproduction slows.

 Generations per year: